imagexd/imagexd.github.io/registration/index.md

 ### Who?

-ImageXD workshops are open to graduate students, faculty, and staff scientists/researchers across all disciplines, from universities in the Bay Area and beyond. [note: industry and national labs]
+ImageXD workshops are open to faculty, and staff scientists, post-docs, researchers and gradudate students across all disciplines, from universities, industry and national labs in the Bay Area and beyond.

-### Registration Form

-Register for the 2018 workshop <a href="https://docs.google.com/forms/d/13gRMnLP3MTd3g6JoxfTZT0vBZqa10dE3Gg5HOwRR82Y/" class="btn"> here </a>.
-Seating is limited, but we want to encourage participation from a wide range of disciplines.
-Sign up today!

-### Workshop

-Schedule for the 2018 workshop <a href="{{ site.url }}/imagexd2018/workshop2018" class="btn"> here </a>.
+<a href="https://docs.google.com/forms/d/13gRMnLP3MTd3g6JoxfTZT0vBZqa10dE3Gg5HOwRR82Y/" class="btn"> Registration </a>